szaske/epicodus-zombies/README.md

 $ CREATE TABLE items (id serial PRIMARY KEY, name varchar, description varchar, location int, status int, userid varchar);
 $ CREATE DATABASE epicodus_zombies_test WITH TEMPLATE sepicodus_zombies;

+OR

+You can just restore the database that we have included with the project by using the following commands:
+(You may need to create the database first)

+$ psql -U <postgresql username> -d epicodus_zombies -f media.sql

 ```
 * _Return to original tab where repository was cloned and run gradle:_